 This post should be helpful for anyone who’s ever wondered how they can blog about multiple topics, without getting trapped into the idea of having a niche.
 The best way to do that, in my opinion, is to identify a set of content themes early on.

 Your content themes are really important.
 If you’re serious about being a writer or blogger, you need to make sure you set and adhere to them.
 Don’t get me wrong, it’s absolutely fine if you just want to write anything and everything that comes to mind.

 The whole blogging world was built upon the foundations of this idea.
 Blogs were streams of consciousness for the most part, especially in their earliest iterations.

 But times have changed.
 Blogging has become an industry in its own right.
+Content marketing as it’s now known, is a legitimate field in which you can earn a living if you can do it well.
 It’s more accessible than ever to make your dream of becoming a professional writer a reality.
 However, without a set of content themes, you’ll soon find that it becomes increasingly difficult to establish your online (and offline) presence.

 Let’s jump in and explore the idea of identifying the content themes for your blog.

 Simply put, your content themes are the overarching topics that you consistently enjoy writing about.
 You may have one, you may have six, it doesn’t matter; your content themes are vital to your identity as a writer.
 Without your content themes being set in place in your mind as well as within your body of work, your writer’s identity can become vague.